-The FHWA Division Office should conduct a periodic review of the State's GARVEE bond program.
-These reviews are beneficial to ensure that the program and projects are being administered in accordance with Federal requirements, that only costs allocable to the Federal-aid highway program are charged to Federal-aid funds and to determine if certain processes can be improved in accordance with identified best practices.
+The FHWA Division Office will conduct a periodic review of the State's GARVEE bond program.
+These reviews ensure that the program and projects are being administered in accordance with Federal requirements, ensure that only costs allocable to the Federal-aid highway program are charged to Federal-aid funds, and determine if certain processes can be improved in accordance with identified best practices.
 Appendix C contains a list of sample questions that may be included in a review program.